Perspective | A year after Kobe Bryant’s death, the mourning and misery continue

 The nation mourned for weeks.
 The Kobe and Gianna public memorial wasn’t until about a month later.
 Los Angeles, Bryant’s adopted home, continues to weep.
 Yet there’s still a sense that the grieving process was truncated.
 There was always someone else to mourn, something else to inspire sorrow.

 I thought about George Floyd, Breonna Taylor, Ahmaud Arbery and this entire wave of senseless death and racial injustice.
 I thought about the five people who died in the Capitol riot, particularly U.S. Capitol Police officer Brian D. Sicknick, and the treacherous reasons for that conflict.
-I thought about how damaged and sick we are as a nation — because of the novel coronavirus, racism, delusion, dissension, isolation, heartache and pain — and for all that thinking, it was still an unfathomable experience.
+I thought about how damaged and sick we are as a nation — because of the coronavirus, racism, delusion, dissension, isolation, heartache and pain — and for all that thinking, it was still an unfathomable experience.

 Sometimes, it feels like Bryant died last week.
 Are we not in a similar emotional place?
 Every time the air seems breathable again, do we not brace for the next suffocating event?
 In a sense, our world has been stuck on idle for most of the past year.
 In another, it seldom has moved so consequentially.